siferati/MidiWars/README.md

 ### System Tray (windows-only)

-The system tray icon serves as an assurance that your actions aren't being monitored outside the game, since the CLI like interface works basically like a key logger.
+The system tray icon serves as an assurance that your actions aren't being monitored outside the game, since Midi Wars works basically like a key logger.

 Therefore, the icon changes based on whether it is currently listening for key presses or not.
-The icon should **only ever be green while the game window is in the foreground**, meaning the keyboard hook is installed. **At any other time, the icon should be red**, meaning the keyboard hook is not installed.
+The icon should **only ever be green while the game window is in the foreground**, meaning the keyboard hook is installed. **At any other time, the icon should be red**, meaning the keyboard hook is **not** installed.

 ## Bugs & Suggestions

 Found a bug or have a suggestion?

-Create a new issue and I'll be sure to review it.
+Create a new issue and I'll be sure to review it!

 ## Contributing

 If you'd like to contribute to the project, feel free to submit a pull request with your changes.
-I'll make sure to review it.

 You're also welcome to send me an e-mail with any questions you might have.

+If you're an artist looking to contribute, send me an e-mail with some work samples.
+I'd love to have some decent looking icons for the system tray. *(since the icons I made are basically just a colored circle! heh)*

 ## Donations

 Donations of any kind are **not needed** to keep Midi Wars running.

-If you'd still like to show your support, feel free to gift me stuff related to *Guild Wars 2*.
+If you'd still like to show your support, feel free to gift me *Guild Wars 2* related stuff.
 I'd be especially grateful for receiving musical instruments or activation keys for the full game / expansions, since I only own a free account.

-A simple in-game mail with a *thank you* note would also be nice. (:
+*A simple e-mail with a thank you note would also be greatly appreciated!*

 **Region:** Europe
 **IGN:** Nanasshie